 The purpose of this document is to outline how the Gawler Medical Clinic complies with its confidentiality and privacy obligations.
+This policy is reviewed on a 12 monthly basis.

 As an organisation, our principle concern is and always has been the health of patients who visit our medical clinic.
 A high level of trust and confidentiality is required to ensure the confidence of the patients who use our service.